MONGOLIA PHOTOGRAPHY AND TRAVEL TIPS

 Generally, there is not much hiking when you visit Mongolia, though you should be fit enough to walk a mile on level ground with your photo pack, and a half mile in shifting sand if you visit the Gobi Desert.

-If you spend some time with the eagle hunters, the walks are usually less than 500 meters to a kilometer from the vehicle.
+If you spend some time with the eagle hunters, the walks are usually less than 500 meters to a kilometre from the vehicle.
 In the Gobi, some of the shoots will require you to climb up or down short sand dunes, and you might walk on heavy sand for a little while.
-Optionally, you can climb some of the largest dunes on earth!
+Optionally, you can climb some of the largest dunes on Earth!

-With all the distance between locations on a regular tour, expect long days traveling on a bus.
+With all the distance between locations on a regular tour, expect long days travelling on a bus.

 On a photography workshop, we always have some downtime in the afternoons, then it's off to another photo outing, followed by dinner and then critiques or instruction.